-I dismiss the portion of the landlords' application for a Monetary Order naming Tenant C.H. as a respondent without leave to reapply.
+I dismiss the entirety of the landlord's application for a Monetary Order naming Tenant L.C. as a respondent without leave to reapply.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.